-Some degree of deafness is common in MPS I. It may be conductive or nerve deafness or both (mixed deafness) and may be made worse by frequent ear infections.
-It is important that individuals with MPS I have their hearing monitored regularly so that problems can be treated early to maximize their ability to learn and communicate.
+Some degree of deafness may occur in MPS VII.
+It may be conductive or nerve deafness or both (mixed deafness) and may be made worse by frequent ear infections.
+It is important that individuals with MPS VII have their hearing monitored regularly so that problems can be treated early to maximize their ability to learn and communicate.